-Will my Windows 10 computer be compatible with the upcoming Windows 11?
+Will your Windows 10 computer be compatible with the upcoming Windows 11?
 Microsoft has spelled out the hardware and software requirements for Windows 11, but the information is vague on how to evaluate your system to meet the free upgrade requirements.

 We have prepared an ultimate guide for you to check Windows 11 compatibility with your existing PC and laptop.
 If you want to know whether your laptop or PC qualifies for Windows 11, the following tests give a clear indication.
 As more information comes from Microsoft’s end, we will revise and update the requirements here.